-- The cost-benefit framework should capture costs and benefits realized by utilities, customers, and society..
+- The cost-benefit framework should capture costs and benefits realized by utilities, customers, and society.
 The Department may evaluate analyses both with and without customer costs and benefits.
 Energy efficiency models provide a good basis for capturing impacts on multiple parties. - EPRI recommends directly applying traditional cost-benefit tests to grid modernization investments- "in general, these tests are applicable to smart grid evaluations because a major driver of smart grid benefits will be avoided supply costs realized through demand reductions, and assessing these impacts was the original driver behind the development of these models."
-56 - ENE contends that traditional cost-benefit tests are a good, flexible starting point for the Department's consideration.
+57 - ENE contends that traditional cost-benefit tests are a good, flexible starting point for the Department's consideration.
 For example, the Total Resource Cost Test or Societal Cost Test could be modified to include the range of costs and benefits unique to grid modernization. - ENE recommends that utilities should be required to utilize at least one modified cost-benefit framework, including the Total Resource Cost Test or Societal Cost Test. - Additional financial analyses or business case analyses may be conducted.
-Alternatives may include the determination of deferred investment savings from non-wires or grid modernization investments through the use of net present value of the deferred revenue requirement analysis or the net present value of alternative investment proposals.
-57,58
+Alternatives may include the determination of deferred investment savings from non-wires or grid modernization investments through the use of net present value of the deferred revenue requirement analysis or the net present value of alternative investment proposals.58-59

-56 Electric Power Research Institute, Methodological Approach for Estimating the Benefits and Costs of Smart Grid Demonstration Projects.
+57 Electric Power Research Institute, Methodological Approach for Estimating the Benefits and Costs of Smart Grid Demonstration Projects.
 January, 2010).

-57 Rhode Island Public Utilities Commission, Docket 4202, Standards for System Reliability Procurement.
+58 Rhode Island Public Utilities Commission, Docket 4202, Standards for System Reliability Procurement.
 July, 2011.

-• All known and measureable costs and benefits should be transparently incorporated.
+• All known and measureable costs and henefits should he transparently incorporated. • All Kilowii aliu THEASULEADIE COSES and benefits should be Halisbarelluv ilicorporateu.